Bowlmor Lanes: Operations

 Bowlmor Lanes centers aim to provide "high-end" bowling in a modern lounge setting which includes audiovisual technology, such as plasma screens for automatic scoring and movie screens above the lanes, plus glow lighting, and glow-in-the-dark lanes.
 Bowlmor Lanes centers also have DJ booths, sports bars and video arcades, miniature golf, bocce, table shuffleboard, ping pong tables, air hockey, billiards, and boardwalk games, private party facilities with catering services, and full-service restaurants.
 Bowlero claims its Bowlmor Lanes brand has a 35-50% return on equity.

-Bowlmor's revenues rose from approximately $1.9 million from its single facility in the year ending December 31, 1997 (close to double the revenues for the same facility in the prior year under prior management) to approximately $37.1 million for all locations in the year ending December 31, 2012.
+Bowlmor's revenues rose from approximately $1.9 million from its single facility in the year ending December 31, 1997 (close to double the revenues for the same facility in the prior year under previous management) to approximately $37.1 million for all locations in the year ending December 31, 2012.
 Bowlmor locations have earned several hundred thousand dollars per lane per year making it one of the highest grossing bowling facility operators in North America.

-In 2013 the much larger AMF Bowling Worldwide was reorganized and combined with Strike Holdings LLC to form Bowlmor AMF (now known as Bowlero Corporation), with Tom Shannon as its Chairman, Chief Executive Officer, and President.
+In 2013, Strike Holdings merged the much larger AMF Bowling Worldwide to form Bowlmor AMF with Tom Shannon as its Chairman, Chief Executive Officer, and President.
+Bowlmor AMF was renamed Bowlero Corporation in 2018.
+Following the company's 2023 acquisition of Lucky Strike Lanes, which like Bowlmor is positioned as an upscale brand, the company renamed itself Lucky Strike Entertainment Corporation and began to phase out the Bowlmor brand in favor of the Lucky Strike brand.
+As of 2026, only the Cupertino, California, location retains the Bowlmor name.